-This booklet includes the following documents produced by the Council in relation to financial year 2016/17:
+This booklet includes the following documents produced by the Council in relation to financial year 2017/18:

 - 1. A narrative statement, covering financial performance and the use of resources (economy, efficiency and effectiveness). - 2.
-The audited statement of accounts. - 3.
-The annual governance statement, produced following annual review of the Council's arrangements.
+The audited statement of accounts.

 Signed by: